-In the Background, Activities & Interests, and Awards & Honors sections of the application, we encourage you to tell us more about yourself.
+In the Background, Activities and Interests section and in the Awards and Honors section of the application, we encourage you to tell us more about yourself.

 As part of the application process, we ask you for some personal information, including:

 - Date of birth

 - Social Security number (for U.S. citizens and permanent residents only; only the last four digits will be visible in your application)

 We understand that this is confidential and sensitive information.
 We use industry standard safeguards to protect your data.

 In this section, we provide an optional opportunity for you to discuss your background more fully and how it has shaped your perspective.

 We know that each person is more than a list of facts or pre-defined categories.
 Please feel free to elaborate on how your background or life experiences have helped shape your recent actions or choices- (up to 1,200 characters, or approximately 200 words).

 Help us get to know you better by sharing how you spend your time outside of work or class, both during and since college.
 Examples of activities in which you are or have been involved may include athletic, charitable, civic, community, or professional (both through your employer and outside).
 A sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.